 This post may contain affiliate links.

-I also think tuna is such an underrated seafood offering.
-Its flavouring is not overly fishy but is unique enough to carry a whole dish.
-It’s inexpensive and has a long shelf life in the cupboard, meaning you can always whip up a sandwich, pasta, jacket potato filling, salad or wrap if you have it in stock.
+Canned tuna is easy to buy and has a long shelf life in the cupboard, meaning you can always whip up a sandwich, pasta, jacket potato filling, salad or wrap if you have it in stock.

 If you love this, you might also enjoy my Tuna Pasta Bake as a hot dish too.